 Start bringing in the clay to form the base of the mound.
 It's important to establish the right moisture content within the clay mix.
 The desired consistency should be a bit drier than that of Play-Doh® when it first comes out of the can.

-Lay the Levels & Build the Sub-Base
+Lay the Levels and Build the Sub-Base

-Build the mound in one-inch levels, establishing the desired degree of moisture in each one to ensure each level adheres to the next.
+Build the mound in 1-inch levels, establishing the desired degree of moisture in each one to ensure each level adheres to the next.
 Use a tamp to compact each level as you build.
 To make it easier to tamp down each level, put down plastic or wrap the tamp with a towel or piece of landscape fabric to keep it from sticking to the clay.

 Construct the Plateau